-Per the Association's Director Honorarium Policy, during 2021, directors of the association were compensated for services on a per diem basis at the rate of \$550 per day.
-The chair of the Board of Directors was compensated for services on a per diem basis at the rate of \$700 per day.
+Per the Association's Director Honoraria policy, during 2022, directors of the Association were compensated for services on a per diem basis at the rate of \$600 per day.
+The chair of the Board of Directors was compensated for services on a per diem basis at the rate of \$750 per day.
 The chair of the Audit Committee was compensated for Audit Committee services on a per diem basis at the rate of \$800 per day.
-During 2021, mileage was reimbursed at a rate of \$0.56 per mile while on official business.
+Mileage was reimbursed at a rate of \$0.585 per mile while on official business for the first 6 months of 2022 and \$0.625 per mile for the final 6 months of 2022.
 The Compensation Committee meetings and some Audit Committee meetings were held in conjunction with the regular board meetings, so no additional compensation was paid to the directors for these meetings.